wimols/wimols.github.io/_posts/1956-05-05-life-part-five.md

 - Origin of life
 ---

-The late Stephen Hawking (1942°-2018+) came to the conclusion that time travel is possible, but for the time being only in theory.
-And yet it doesn't let anyone go.
+<span style="color: red;">The late Stephen Hawking (1942°-2018+) came to the conclusion that time travel is possible, but for the time being only in theory.
+And yet it doesn't let anyone go.</span>

 # First possibility: Stay in a static orbit around a black hole.